 - A friend to help light the extra tips of your finished cross joint (optional).

-Step 3: Make a hole in the fat joint
+Step 3: Make a hole in the larger joint

-Step 4: Make a hole in the skinny joint
+Step 4: Make a hole in the smaller joint

 Step 5: Connect the two joints